NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 **The 5th Reason**\
 You have several commands with this callback.\
 You can only have one command with this callback.
-If you were planning to make a welcome message for multiple servers instead of just one, then check out [Per-Server $onJoined](../callbacks/onJoined.md#per-server-onjoined).
+If you want to make a unique welcome message for multiple servers instead of just one, then check out [Per-Server $onJoined](../callbacks/onJoined.md#per-server-onjoined).

 ---
 ## Moderation And Server Management Related Commands